wu-lee/rushkoff-archive/docs/_articles/looking-for-god-in-the-gutter.md

 Sure, the mere juxtaposition of word and image within panels holds a power of its own.
 Visual representations of characters were deemed such a coercive threat that rabbis forbade "graven images" altogether, lest the masses be drawn into the mire of polytheism or paganism.

-lest e masses e . . . .
-But when the illuminated manuscript 1s divided into separate but

-related panels of text and image, \~o\~ethin? even \~ore inspirational

-happens: the reader is asked to partic1pate, willfully, 1n the assembly of a

-whole from the parts.
-It is the reader who makes sense of the narrative,

-connecting the panels and turning them from separated moments into

-a living story.
+But when the illuminated manuscript is divided into separate but related panels of text and image, something even more inspirational happens: the reader is asked to participate, willfully, in the assembly of a whole from the parts.
+It is the reader who makes sense of the narrative, connecting the panels and turning them from separated moments into a living story.

 It's this act of reader participation - this transformation of sequence